 Being Charged With Reckless Driving - Accident Cases and High Speed Cases

 Virginia statute §46.2-852 defines reckless driving as both willful unsafe driving, or neglectful driving, that "endangers life, limb, or property.'
 This usually involves accident cases.
 However, the existence of an accident is not proof of Reckless Driving.
-The Powers case in Virginia is clear that the prosecution bears the burden beyond a reasonable doubt to prove the charge, either by statements made at the scene, witness testimony, video evidence, or other proof.
+The Dale Leon Powers v.
+Commonwealth of Virginia (1970) case is clear that the prosecution bears the burden beyond a reasonable doubt to prove the charge, either by statements made at the scene, witness testimony, video evidence, or other proof.
 Accident cases charged under this law are more difficult to prove than other types of Reckless Driving cases.
 Attorney Yeargan has gotten many of these cases dismissed for lack of witness testimony and proof of driver error.

 Virginia Code §46.2-862 applies in instances where a driver is caught traveling at excessive speeds, now over 85 MPH, or 20 MPH over any posted speed limit.
 The highest posted speed limit in the Commonwealth of Virginia is 70 MPH.
 In cases where a driver is caught traveling over 90 MPH, jail time could be possible if they are convicted of the charge.
 Attorney Yeargan recommends obtaining a speedometer calibration of your vehicle, completing a driver improvement course, and getting a copy of your driving record before the court date.
 This can help the client avoid a high speed Reckless Driving conviction, and the enhanced penalties that apply to the charge.
 Getting the charge dismissed or reduced to a non-criminal traffic infraction should be your goal in these situations.